Homelessness

 The Act aims to reduce homelessness by:

-• Improving the quality of the advice available
+• improving the quality of the advice available

-• Refocusing local authorities on prevention work
+• refocusing local authorities on prevention work

-• Increasing support for single people
+• increasing support for single people

-• Joining up services to provide better support for people, especially those leaving prison/hospital and other groups at increased risk of homelessness, such as people fleeing domestic abuse and care leavers.
+• joining up services to provide better support for people, especially those leaving prison/hospital and other groups at increased risk of homelessness, such as people fleeing domestic abuse and care leavers

 What is changing?